This information was last updated on Thursday, June 18 2020

-All courts and related offices in Pennsylvania will remain closed until at least May 29.
+All Pennsylvania courts are closed for most functions until at least July 6. .
 This includes both Philadelphia Municipal Court and the Court of Common Pleas.
-The Courts have made some exceptions, however, included here.
+See the Courts page for more information

 If you are a parent with a child in the child welfare system, CLS may be able to provide legal help.
 Please call the CLS Family Advocacy Hotline at 215-981-3765